 Thanks to the input of more than 100 organic horticulture participants we are pleased to share the draft Organic Horticulture RD&I Strategy, which has been developed in partnership with Southern Cross University with investment from Hort Innovation’s Frontiers and the Australian Government.
 This strategy will form a strategic roadmap to 2035, identifying key research needs, production priorities, and innovation opportunities to strengthen and grow a more competitive, resilient and well-connected organic horticulture sector

-Come along and preview the strategy and provide your feedback and input before we finalise it.
+Come along to provide your feedback and input before we finalise it.

 For those unable to attend in Canberra we are also holding a number of online sessions in April which you can register for here.